-The way we understand the depth in the space that we are is by using simple trigonometry (actually not that simple but the essence is this).
+The way we understand the depth of our surrounding space is by using simple trigonometry (actually not that simple but the essence is this).
 The brain sees something from two slightly different views (left and right eye) and then uses them to determine it’s depth.
-The depth perception is not millimeter accurate and we can’t correctly measure how much something is far away but we can contrast it with the rest of the scene and we get the relative positions of everything around us.
+The depth perception is not millimeter accurate and we can’t correctly measure distances of items from us but we can contrast it with the rest of the scene and we understand the relative positions of everything around us.
 That’s why most people have difficulty guessing how far away something is.
 For more information, you can search for “stereopsis” on Google Scholar and see research from the 70s and even how stereopsis works on cats and toads or fast check it on Wikipedia.

 Throughout our life, our brain has gotten used to how things look from our eyes and what are the differences between the two images.
-The eyes stay in the same position and their X axis stays the same.
+The eyes stay in the same position and their X axis stays the same, providing images with a consistent offset.
 What SPS does is that it changes the Y axis of the images and by changing the Y axis, it provides an altered image in a way that the brain is not expecting.
-This causes our brain to enter a state of adjustment in order to adapt to the new input to manage to extract meaningful information from it.
+This causes our brain to enter a state of adjustment in order to adapt to the new input to extract meaningful information from it.

 Wrong depth cues and discomfort

 Entering this state of adjustment, the eyes are being strained because they are moving a lot more in order to find a comfortable position and provide correct input to the brain.
 This causes irritation and can lower the time that one stays with a headset on.
-To give you an analogy, imagine running and, some days, the ground is 1cm higher under your right foot, wherever you are stepping.
+To give you an analogy, imagine running and, some days, your right shoe’s sole is 0.5cm higher.
 Maybe you will not notice it from the start but you will surely feel that something is wrong and it will affect your performance.

 While in the state of adjustment, we can deduce that the depth cues that are produced are not correct.
 Our perception of the scene is not correct and there are times that the user will think that an interaction should have happened but it didn’t.
 For example, a moving ball that the user should catch but they didn’t, although the brain is 100% sure that it should be in their hand.